lore/lore/README.md

 ### Discussion
 If you have any questions, feel free to [create an issue](https://github.com/lore/lore/issues/new).
-If you'd rather discuss over chat, there is a [Lore Slack Team](https://lorejs.slack.com) which you can join [using this link](https://lorejs.slack.com/shared_invite/MTQxMjk5NDk1MzYyLTE0ODcwODY0MTAtYWZkZWNlMDBhMA).
+If you'd rather discuss over chat, there is a [Lore Slack Team](https://lorejs.slack.com) which you can join [using this link][slackin-url].

 ### Near-term Focus